Castleton and the locality

 Deep beneath Buxton is a hidden world of stunning beauty.
 Poole’s Cavern is famous for its unique stalactites and stalagmites, including the longest stalactite in Derbyshire.
 Above ground is Buxton Country Park.

-Chatsworth House, Haddon Hall and Alton Towers are all within easy reach.
+Chatsworth House, Haddon Hall, Lyme Park and Alton Towers are all within easy reach.